 - Fight for the best, prepare for the worst.
 We are already locked in to certain climate change impacts, and the transition to a climate neutral world will bring new challenges too.
 Even with a firm commitment to restructuring and economic reform, it will not be possible to perfectly meet the needs all affected groups.
 However, the EU can make important contributions to protecting the vulnerable inside and outside its borders through just transition and crisis prevention policies.

 Many pieces of the jigsaw are already in place, as green economy and resilience imperatives gain ground in European policy thinking.
 We need to make sure this picture guides the response and recovery in wake of the pandemic.

-Note: Our forthcoming report “The Geopolitics of Decarbonisation” takes a deep dive into the vulnerability of fossil fuel exporters to long-term decarbonisation trends in six country case studies.
+Our report “The Geopolitics of Decarbonisation” takes a deep dive into the vulnerability of fossil fuel exporters to long-term decarbonisation trends in six country case studies.